-If back and leg pain does not respond to nonsurgical treatment and continues for four to six weeks or longer, the physician may prescribe diagnostic tests, such as X-ray imaging, MRI or a CT scan, to verify the source of the pain.
+If back and leg pain does not respond to nonsurgical treatment and continues for four to six weeks or longer, the best spine doctor in Kolkata may prescribe diagnostic tests, such as X-ray imaging, MRI or a CT scan, to verify the source of the pain.
 If a diagnosis of herniated disc is confirmed, open discectomy may be recommended.

 Open discectomy is the most common surgical treatment for ruptured or herniated discs of the lumbar spine.
 When the outer wall of a disc, the annulus fibrosus, becomes weakened, it may tear allowing the soft inner part of the disc, the nucleus pulposus, to push its way out.
 This is called disc herniation, disc proplapse or a slipped or bulging disc.
 Once the inner disc material extends out past the regular margin of the outer disc wall, it can press against very sensitive nerve tissue in the spine.
 The disc material can compress or even damage the nerve tissue, and this can cause weakness, tingling or pain in the back area and into one or both legs.
 Open discectomy uses surgery to remove part of the damaged disc and thus to relieve the pressure on the nerve tissue and alleviate the pain.
 The surgery involves a small incision in the skin over the spine, removal of some ligament and bone material to access the disc and the removal of some of the disc material.